Ashani Fairclough

-Ashani Fairclough (born August 7, 1992) is a Jamaican footballer.
+Ashani Fairclough (born August 7, 1992) is a Jamaican retired professional footballer who is currently an assistant coach for USL Super League club Tampa Bay Sun.

 Career

 Early career

 Fairclough captained his country’s team at Under-17 level in 2007 at the age of fifteen.
-A year later, he was recruited by various college scouts and chose to attend The University of South Florida.
+A year later, he was recruited by various college scouts and chose to attend the University of South Florida.
 He is one of the youngest Jamaican athletes ever to go to college at just sixteen years old.

 College and amateur

-Fairclough played four years of college soccer at the University of South Florida between 2009 and 2012.
+Fairclough played four years of college soccer for the South Florida Bulls between 2009 and 2012.
 While he was at college, Fairclough also appeared for USL PDL club VSI Tampa Flames during their 2012 season.

 Professional

 Fairclough wasn't drafted in the 2013 MLS SuperDraft, but signed with Major League Soccer's Seattle Sounders FC on March 22, 2013, after a strong pre-season on trial.
 However, he was waived by Seattle on June 27, 2013 without ever making a first-team appearance.

 Fairclough signed with USL Pro club Wilmington Hammerheads on April 2, 2014.
 Fairclough was named to the USL Pro team of the week on May 6, 2014.
 At the end of 2014 USL PRO season, Fairclough was named to the USL PRO first team of the year.